Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: The Brown(ian) Measure

-Although not immediately obvious, \eqref{eq.T.b0} does reduce to \eqref{eq.T.u} in the special case that $b_0=u_0$ is unitary; so Conjecture \ref{conj.b0} follows from Theorem \ref{thm.Brown.meas.rhozeta} in the case of a unitary initial condition.
+If $b_0$ is unitary then $\tilde{p}_2(z)=\tilde{p}_0(z)$, and \eqref{eq.T.b0} reduces \eqref{eq.T.u}; so Conjecture \ref{conj.b0} follows from Theorem \ref{thm.Brown.meas.rhozeta} in the case of a unitary initial condition.
 In \cite{HallEak2025}, the authors considered the case that $b_0>0$ (i.e.\ positive definite), and the conjecture was half proved in that case: $\supp \mu_{b_0b(\rho,\zeta)}$ was shown to be {\em contained} in $\overline{\Sigma(b_0,\rho,\zeta)}$ (with an exception at $0$).
 The obstructions to extending this containment to more general initial conditions were technical, and it is natural to expect it to hold true in full generality.
 The following simulations of the region $\Sigma(b_0,\rho,\zeta)$ with eigenvalues of $B^N_{\rho,\zeta}(1)$ for fairly large $N$ are convincing evidence for the full conjecture.